 Our customer from the University of Göttingen wanted to know more about this and provided us with a Z-resolution standard to qualify the detector.
 The standard is made of brass, which shows the finest variations of the atomic number through segregation.
 The fine lines in the BE image show the beginning of the separation of copper and zinc.

 Our customer brought another sample of igneous rock as an application example.
 In addition to a variety of minerals, the thin section also contained feldspar, a common silicate mineral.
 It is known that minerals crystallizing out of a melt grow concentrically around a nucleus.
-Variants in the chemical composition can provide information about the complex crystallization process.
+Variations in the chemical composition can provide information about the complex crystallization process.
 To visualize the material contrast, the imaging was carried out using a BE detector.
 The high-contrast representation of the growth zones of a feldspar enabled the differentiation of at least 10 different growth phases.
 Similar to tree rings, these represent a variation in the availability of "nutrients", in this case elements.